Pradeep-P-T/Fiesta/README.md

 ### What is Fiesta?

 Fiesta is an event management platform that simplifies the process of planning, organizing, and executing events.
 It is designed to offer seamless functionality for event organizers and attendees, enabling them to interact efficiently via an intuitive web interface.
-It covers all the crucial aspects such as ticketing, attendee management, scheduling, and communication tools, making it a comprehensive solution for managing both small and large-scale events.
+It covers all the crucial aspects such as booking, attendee management, scheduling, and communication tools, making it a comprehensive solution for managing both small and large-scale events.

 ### Features